 - The Indiana Jones Trilogy DVD boxed set retitled Raiders of the Lost Ark to Indiana Jones and the Raiders of the Lost Ark.
 Sadly, the fourth bonus disc was simply titled Indiana Jones Bonus Material, not Indiana Jones and the Bonus Material.

-- The Rambo movies are, in order, First Blood, Rambo: First Blood Part II, Rambo III, and Rambo.
+- The Rambo movies are, in order, First Blood, Rambo: First Blood Part II, Rambo III, Rambo, and Rambo: Last Blood.

 - Parodied in Ogden Nash's poem "The Self-Effacement of Electra Thorne":